Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Academic- (1) based on formal education.
 (2) Theoretical, speculative without practical purpose or intention; abstract, arbitrary, capricious.

-Acclimate- become accustomed, adapt, adjust, conform.
+Acclimate- become accustomed, adapt, adjust, conform, change, transpose, alter.

 Accomodate- to provide a favor, food or money.
 To make room for.

-Accost- speak to, approach, greet, engage, address.
+Accost- speak to, approach, greet, engage, address, apprise, dialog.

 Acrid- bitter, sharp, nasty, harsh, stinging, austere, sardonic, sarcastic, testy: acrimony, acrimonious.
 Acerbic-acid in temper, expression, or tone.

 Actualize- in theology, to change the nature of.
 When our bodies are glorified God will actualize us in our choices.
 We will forever be able to sin and die no longer.
 To make real or concrete; give reality or substance to.
+Phenomenolize.

-Admissable- fair, acceptable, justifiable, permissable, tolerable.
+Admissable- fair, acceptable, justifiable, permissable, tolerable, tenable, allowable, presentable.

 Aesthetics- the philosophical category within axiology concerned with values other than morality; e.g., art, beauty, creativity, etc.